Entry Formats &

 Conversion

-This traditional and more comprehensive category focuses on optimising the customer journey.
+This traditional and more comprehensive category focuses on optimising the customer journey on websites and applications.
 Although the ultimate goal is to increase conversion or revenue per visit, this category is not limited to that aspect alone.
-We evaluate the overall quality of the experiment, and a higher yield does not necessarily increase the chance of winning.
-The category covers a range of themes, such as:
+We evaluate the overall quality of the experiment (or series of experiments) and also look at other KPI’s that improve customer journeys.
+Such as:

-• Sustainability: How do the experiments contribute to a more sustainable world?
+• Improved sustainability: How do the experiments contribute to a more sustainable world?

 • B2B: What results were achieved in the dialogue with B2B communication?

-• Segmentation/Personalization: How did you target and experiment with specific audience segments?
+• Segmentation/Personalisation: How did you target and experiment with specific audience segments?

 • Copy: What surprising results were achieved through innovative textual strategies in the dialogue?